NCAA: No hurdling to block kicks; status quo for targeting

 Expansion of the horse-collar tackle would make it a foul if a tackler drags a player down by grabbing the nameplate area on the back of a ball-carriers jersey.
 Currently, a horse-collar tackle is defined as a player grabbing inside the back of another players' jersey and shoulder pads.

 The committee also said it endorsed a ''heightened focus'' on keeping coaches from coming onto the field to argue with officials.

 Another point of emphasis for officials will be managing the game more stringently to address the increasing length in the amount of time it takes to play a game.
-Officials will be instructed to make sure halftime breaks did not surpass 20 minutes and that they wind the clock as soon as the ball as spotted after runner goes out of bounds.
+Officials will be instructed to make sure halftime breaks did not surpass 20 minutes and that they wind the clock as soon as the ball is spotted after runner goes out of bounds.

 ---